carpentries-incubator/intro-image-classification-cnn/episodes/05-evaluate-predict-cnn.md

 Other changes that might impact the quality notably:

 - The most obvious answer here would be: more data!
-Even this will not always work (e.g. if data is very noisy and uncorrelated, more data might not add much).
+Even this will not always work (e.g., if data is very noisy and uncorrelated, more data might not add much).
 - Related to more data: use data augmentation.
 By creating realistic variations of the available data, the model might improve as well.
-- More data can mean more data points (you can test it yourself by taking more than the 3 years we used here!)
+- More data can mean more data points and also more features!
-- More data can also mean more features!
-What about adding the month?
-- The labels we used here (sunshine hours) are highly biased, many days with no or nearly no sunshine but few with >10 hours.
-Techniques such as oversampling or undersampling might handle such biased labels better.
-Another alternative would be to not only look at data from one day, but use the data of a longer period such as a full week.
-This will turn the data into time series data which in turn might also make it worth to apply different model architectures....

 :::::::::::::::::::::::::::::::::
 ::::::::::::::::::::::::::::::::::::::::::::::